HSE Management System

 To verify that current practices are being applied and new initiatives are being set in place and practiced regularly, every HSE management system needs to be reviewed by senior leadership on a regular basis.
 This presents the opportunity for discussion between safety personnel and upper management to find areas of improvement and invent new ideas.

 An occupational health and safety management system requires some degree of systematization and integration of regular management practices with health and safety.
-This will enable you to effectively control and reduce the risk for unnecessary exposures and potential lawsuits.
+This will enable you to effectively control and reduce the risk of unnecessary exposures and potential lawsuits.

 Poor management of health and safety directly affects the bottom line in any organization.
 From the cost of rescue to a drop in employee morale, mismanagement of health and safety will have to pay a heavy cost.